TomKnowles1994/MultiPredNet/README.md

 <img src="https://github.com/TomKnowles1994/MultiPredNet/blob/main/examples/readme_RSM_example.png" width="600">

-A successful run will have a score of 0.4-0.6, but anything above 0.1 is considered significant.
+A successful run on NRP data will have a score of 0.2-0.3, but anything above 0.1 is considered significant.